Human rights in Tibet: Infringements on freedom of religion

 The CCP further increased its influence over the teaching and practice of Tibetan Buddhism in 2009, including intensifying a media campaign to discredit the Dalai Lama as a religious leader and preventing Tibetans from respecting him as such.
 Chinese official statements also indicated that the government would select a successor to the Dalai Lama when he passes away.
 Tibetans are expected to "embrace such a development."
+Approximately 800,000-900,000 Tibetan children have experienced separation from their families and compelled to attend colonial boarding schools, wherein they are exposed to indoctrination as part of the CCP's efforts to eradicate Tibetans' national identity according to Free Tibet.